Regular Hours: 10:00am - 4:00pm

 The American Horticultural Society (AHS) Reciprocal Admission Program offers members of participating gardens free admission to the Morris Arboretum.
 A valid membership card from a participating garden must be presented.
 Click here for a list of participating gardens.
 Directories are also for sale in the Shop at the Morris Arboretum.
 RAP discounts do not apply to special ticketed events, such as concerts or members only events.
 Based on the 90-mile exclusion policy of the RAP program, members of Bartram’s Gardens, Camden Children’s Garden, Great Valley Nature Center, Rutgers Gardens, and the University of Delaware Botanic Gardens are not eligible for free admission.
-Through December 31, 2017, members of Tyler Arboretum and Winterthur are exceptions to the 90-mile exclusion policy and are eligible for free admission.
+Based on the 90-mile exclusion policy of the RAP Program, members of Bartram’s Gardens, Camden Children’s Garden, Great Valley Nature Center, Pennsylvania Horticultural Society, Rutgers Gardens, Tyler Arboretum, University of Delaware Botanic Gardens, and Winterthur are not eligible for free admission.

 Morris Arboretum is proud to be a smoke free environment.
 In keeping with our commitment to maintaining a healthy and safe environment, the use of all tobacco products (including smokeless tobacco) is prohibited anywhere on the property.
 This covers all smoking methods, including but not limited to the use of electronic smoking devices (e-cigarettes, e-cigars, e-pipes) and hookah smoked products.